nntarasov/csv2keychain/README.md

 ## About ##

-Small tool for adding exported credentials (login/password pairs) from Chrome to the macOS keychain
+Small command-line tool for adding exported credentials (login/password pairs) from Chrome to the macOS keychain

 **macOS 10.12.3 Sierra** tested